Is Amazon Prime worth it?

 $0 (requires $99 Prime membership)

 Drawbacks: While you can rack up a significant discount on your purchases just by using the card – enough to offset your annual membership fee – you should keep in mind that Amazon also offers the Amazon Rewards Visa to regular Amazon members.
-With the regular Rewards Visa, you can earn 3 percent cash back without having to pay a membership fee.
+With the regular Rewards Visa, you can earn 3 percent cash back at Amazon and Whole Foods without having to pay a membership fee.

 Amazon Prime offers some great benefits for Amazon Family members, and one of the more popular ones is its 20 percent discount on diapers.
 To get the discount, you must start a diaper subscription through Amazon’s Subscribe and Save service – Amazon will then deliver the diapers to you on a regular basis (on intervals between one and six months), and you can cancel at any time.